Jayapranay/Jayapranay_portfolio/README.md

 About Me

-Recent B.Tech graduate (May 2025) in Computer Science & Business Systems from Sree Vidyanikethan Engineering College with a CGPA of 8.25.
+Recent B.Tech graduate in Computer Science & Business Systems from Sree Vidyanikethan Engineering College with a CGPA of 8.25.
 I enjoy building web applications, exploring cloud technologies, and creating efficient, user-friendly solutions.

 Experience